Reyhankeselek/Ideapad-slim-3-15IML05-hackintosh-monterey/README.md

 configure your bios settings

-This project took 3 weeks and i highly appriciate a star from you :)

 **And please use this at your own risk!!!**
 ![Screen Shot 2023-07-25 at 5 19 54 PM](https://github.com/Reyhankeselek/Ideapad-slim-3-15IML05-hackintosh-monterey/assets/87765920/a2e62f49-8715-4570-a391-e7f8ea1b60cf)